shaneosullivan/lazylist/README.md

 # spotlist
-A website that provides a fun way to build play lists in Spotify
+A better way to make Spotify playlists